After the dive, follow these safe practices:

 - Avoid exertion.

 - Avoid flying or driving to altitudes greater than 300 meters/1,000 feet after diving.
-Both of these actions take you to lower air pressure than sea levels, which can be dangerous if you have not allowed adequate surface intervals.
+Both of these actions take you to lower air pressure than sea level, which can be dangerous if you have not allowed adequate surface intervals.
 Follow safe diving recommendations to wait at least 12 hours after a single no-stop dive and at least 24 hours after repetitive diving or decompression diving.